foomo/gocontentful/README.md

 `go run cmd/contentfulerm.go -spaceid=YOUR_SPACE_ID -cmakey=YOUR_MANAGEMENT_KEY -package=people -contenttypes=person`

+Note: You can pass multiple values to contenttypes as a comma-separated list

-The script will scan the space, download locales and content types and create three files in a directory named after the package inside the "generated" directory:
+The script will scan the space, download locales and content types and generate some files in a directory named after the package inside the "generated" directory:

 <pre><code>generated/people
 |-contentful_vo_base.go
+|-contentful_vo_lib_person.go // One file for each content type
 |-contentful_vo_lib.go
-|-contentful_vo.go</code></pre>
+|-contentful_vo.go
+</code></pre>

 Copy these files into a subdirectory of your project and import the "people" package.

 _Note: Do NOT modify these files!
 If you change the content model in Contentful you will need to run the generator again and overwrite the files._

-Current function set
+Public function set
 ---------------------

 **BASE FUNCTIONS COMMON TO ALL CONTENT TYPES**

->**NewContentfulClient**(spaceID string, ck *ContentfulKeys, debug bool) (*ContentfulClient, error)
+>**NewContentfulClient**(spaceID string, ck *ContentfulKeys, logFn func(contentType string, entryID string, method string, err error), debug bool) (*ContentfulClient, error)

-Creates a Contentful client, this is the first function you need to call.
+Creates a Contentful client, this is the first function you need to call:

+* _spaceID_ is the ID of the Contentful space the client attach to
+* _ck_ is a struct you can fill in with all the keys for the APIs you need to work with.
+For instance, you will need a CDAKey if you want to use the Get methods for the Content Delivery API or a CMAKey if you nee the Manage methods.
+* _logFn_ is logging function you can pass to the client to be used by the shortcut value getter or conversion methods.
+Normal getters are named after the field name or content type and return both a value and an error, e.g. _Name()_ for a person.
+Often in the application code it's safe and much less verbose not to handle errors for each getter but accept a default  return value, for example an empty string for a string field that is not filled in.
+In these cases you can prefix the method with an underscore, e.g. ___Name()_ to get only the value.
+If you pass a logging function to the client's constructor, it will be called transparently any time it's not possible to read or convert a value and the default is returned.
+This way the application code remains lean but you still get full logging of the underlying operations.
+Note that it's your responsibility to check in your application that some return values are safe before calling further methods, especially in case of _nil_ values like a en empty reference field that might panic if you call a conversion function on them!
+* _debug_ enables or disables the debug mode in the Contentful client

 ---